Most women who participate in the peaceful eating program at Green Mountain at Fox Run confess they struggle with managing food cravings.

 Manage Food Cravings With These 10 Tips

-To help you adopt a healthy eating plan that includes the foods you crave, try these 10 Green Mountain Tips:
+To help you adopt a healthy eating plan that includes the foods you crave, try these 10 tips gleaned from our over 40 years working with women who struggle with eating and weight.

 “Control” implies an adversarial relationship with food; it’s generally a constant struggle to maintain control.
 “Management” is much easier.
 When we manage something, we work with it to achieve our desired results.

-Don’t skip meals or avoid essential nutrients like carbohydrate, fat, or protein.
-It’s a normal physiological reaction to crave food if you’re underfed.
+Don’t skip meals or avoid food groups that contain essential nutrients like carbohydrate, fat, or protein.
+It’s a normal physiological reaction to crave food if you’re underfed or “misfed”.

-One brownie never made anyone gain weight, but your attitude about eating brownies (or any foods you consider forbidden) can make you fat.
-Believing you have ‘cheated’ on your diet, can produce feelings of failure and guilt that can set the stage for eating more.
-Eat your favorite foods in a way that makes you feel good during and after eating, without guilt.
+One brownie never made anyone gain weight, but your attitude about eating brownies (or any foods you consider forbidden) can lead to weight gain.
+Believing you have ‘cheated’ on your diet can produce feelings of failure and guilt that can set the stage for eating more.
+Eat your favorite foods in a way that makes you feel well during and after eating, without guilt.

 Everyone experiences food cravings, regardless of whether they struggle with weight.
 The more you understand cravings, the more manageable they become.
 Food cravings can be caused by physical cues, emotional cues, environmental cues, and habits.
 Although you cannot necessarily eliminate all cravings, understanding what triggers them is the first step in reducing the frequency of cravings.